sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 The user could issue multiple requests before a slow server has had time to reply, which means a backlog of response Observables could arrive at the client, at any moment, in any order.

-The `switchMap` returns its own Observable that _combines_ all `WikipediaService` response Observables, re-arranges them in their original request order, and delivers to subscribers only the most recent search results.
+The `switchMap` returns Observable that _combines_ all `WikipediaService` responses.
+Observables, re-arrange them in their original request order, and delivers only the most recent search results to subscribers.

 //- Skip Cross-Site Request Forgery section for now.
 //- Drop "in-memory web api" appendix since we refer readers to the tutorial.